bradleyboyuyang/Optimal-Hedging/README.md

 # Optimal-Hedging

 In this project we implement optimal delta hedging on SPX 500 options under the industry-famous stochastic volatility model, the SABR model.
-SPX option time series are dynamically hedged using SABR delta and Bartlett's delta.
+The SABR model is calibrated on SPX 500 option time series, which is dynamically hedged using SABR delta and Bartlett's delta.